artefactory/scheduled-pipelines/README.md

 3. Replace the values in the created configuration file  `config/config.yaml` with the values corresponding to your project.

-4. Enable the following APIs in your project:
-   - Cloud Scheduler API
-   - Cloud Functions API
-   - Cloud Build API
-   - Artifact Registry API
-   - Cloud Storage API
-   - Vertex AI API

-You can do so by running the following command:
+4. Enable the required APIs by running the following command:

 ```bash
 make enable_services